 Review: Bleu de Chauffe’s Cabine Travel Bag Is Just Simple Enough

-Bleu de Chauffe is just the right kind of different.
 They’re what you’d call a “heritage” bag brand in that they heavily emphasize aesthetics and materials that are old fashioned, casual, and durable — like twill, canvas, and vegetable tanned leather.
-(It has to be vegetable tanned, a process thousands of years older than the far more common chrome tanning invented in the 19th century.)

-The vast majority of “heritage” brands are either American or inspired by American designs.
+The vast majority of “heritage” brands on the market are either American or inspired by American designs.
 Bleu de Chauffe, though, draws on the tradition of French workwear, a country that many associate with luxury brands but has its own rich history of apparel and gear that was tested and honed by centuries of agriculture.

 Further Reading